Last updated on November 12, 2019 at 03:01 pm

 Most people reach for a phone to call roadside assistance when they get a flat.
 You can do that.
 Or you can also learn a valuable skill and have your car back on the road in 20 minutes (or so).

-Here’s the TL;DR (that’s Internet for too long; didn’t read) version – the last two steps are very important:
+Here’s the short version – the last two steps are very important:

 - Bask in a job well done.